International Women's Day - Kimberley Bray

 A Story of Women Supporting Women

 Six years ago, I attended a trade tour of Malaysia and Singapore with the ASIANZ Foundation.
-At the time, I was going through particularly challenging personal circumstances.
-On that trip, I met an extraordinary woman named Sharee (you can see more about Sharee's story here).
-Sharee and I had some shared personal histories, but more importantly, we shared a vision for “business done differently” in New Zealand and our place in contributing something of real, lasting value.
+At the time, I was navigating particularly challenging personal circumstances.
+On that trip, I met an extraordinary woman named Sharee.
+You can read more about Sharee’s story here.

-Sharee and her business Moka Eco Fibre have gone on to develop the world’s first non-toxic eyelash glue.
-This is an extraordinary achievement from vision to materials used to the scientific technicalities that have been overcome.
+Sharee and her business, Moka Eco Fibre, have gone on to develop the world’s first non-toxic eyelash glue — an extraordinary achievement from concept through to scientific execution.

-On the other hand, I have been part of the team that invented Ovitage®, the world’s most complete collagen, built the Everee Women™ platform, and developed a range of products specifically tailored to women at every stage.
+In parallel, I’ve been part of the team behind Ovitage®, helped build Everee Women™, and developed products specifically designed to support women at every life stage.

-These things have been possible, in part, because of the support and confidence we have given each other as women supporting women.
+These outcomes have been possible, in no small part, because of the confidence and support we’ve given one another as women supporting women.

 Leave a comment